 The Company will be required to demonstrate safety and efficacy in human clinical studies before it can submit a PMA to the FDA.
 Before clinical studies can commence, the Company must submit an Investigational Device Exemption application ("IDE") to the FDA and the FDA must approve the IDE.
-The Company intends to submit an IDE application for its biopolymer scaffolding device before the end of July 2011.
+The Company submitted an IDE application for its biopolymer scaffolding device to the FDA on July 7, 2011.
 Once the IDE has been filed with the FDA, the FDA has a thirty-day period to approve the IDE, or disapprove the IDE, in which case the Company is provided the opportunity to provide additional information to the FDA to respond to the filing deficiencies.
 The Company anticipates that its IDE will be approved by the FDA by the end of 2011.
 The Company plans to first conduct a pilot study in ten acute spinal cord patients followed by a larger pivotal study.